rickrain/k8s-volumes/README.md

 # observe the new file created in the share

 # Scale out the replicas to 14.
-kubectl scale deployment nginx-deployment-06 --replicas=14
+kubectl scale deployment dynamic-shared-storage --replicas=14

 # Observe the files created in the share and all the pods are 'Running'.
 This is because we haven't exceeded the
 # new capacity of 8GB.

 # Delete the deployment
-kubectl delete -f ./nginx-deployment-05.yaml
+kubectl delete -f ./06-volume-expansion.yaml

 # Show that the pvc is deleted.
 # Also, notice that the pv that was dynamically created is deleted.